yellowflowersorganics-star/smartcrop-os/CONTRIBUTING.md

 ## 🎉 Thank You!

-Thank you for contributing to SmartCrop OS!
+Thank you for contributing to SmartCrop!
 Your contributions help make farming smarter and more sustainable. 🌱🚀

 **Happy Coding!** 💚